InsertAnywhere: Geometrically Grounded and Optics-Aware Video Object Insertion: Experiments

-To assess subject consistency, we select 10 evenly spaced frames from each video and evaluate how closely they match the corresponding reference subjects, where we evaluate the metrics using subject-masked regions only.
-As shown in Table~\ref{tab:quantitative_comparison},~\modelname~achieves the highest scores in CLIP-I~\cite{clip} and DINO-I~\cite{oquab2023dinov2}.
-Furthermore, our method demonstrates clear advantages in overall video quality, indicating that our model not only provides a 4D-aware mask but excels across full-video quality metrics.
-In contrast, Kling and Pika-Pro often introduce undesirable changes to the background of the original video.
-Additionally, through Multi-View Consistency, we verify that our 4D-aware mask effectively captures spatio-temporal structure, preventing occlusion-related inconsistencies.
+To assess subject consistency, we uniformly sample 10 frames from each generated video and measure how closely they match the reference subject using subject-masked regions only.
+As shown in Table~\ref{tab:quantitative_comparison}, InsertAnywhere achieves the highest CLIP-I~\cite{clip} and DINO-I~\cite{dinov2} scores among all compared methods, demonstrating superior identity preservation.
+Moreover, InsertAnywhere attains the best overall VBench score, with clear advantages in Background Consistency, Subject Consistency, and Imaging Quality.
+Overall, the results suggest that our model not only provides a reliable 4D-aware mask for subject control but also improves full-video quality without sacrificing visual fidelity.
+In contrast, Kling and Pika-Pro often introduce undesirable changes to the original background during insertion.
+To verify that our gains stem from our design rather than from data exposure, we additionally fine-tune VACE on ROSE++ with our 4D-aware mask and with a coarse bounding-box mask (Table~\ref{tab:fair_vace}).
+Both variants underperform our full model, confirming that the improvement comes from our optics-aware design rather than merely from training on ROSE++.
+Notably, our method is best on five of the six metrics; the only exception is Motion Smoothness, where we closely match Kling ($0.9925$ vs.\ $0.9940$), a gap within VBench's per-clip noise.